Jen Sheen: Education and career

 Sheen's interest in plants followed her childhood on a sugarcane plantation in rural Taiwan.
-She has a B.S. from National Taiwan University (1980) and earned a Ph.D. in 1986 from Harvard University where she worked with Lawrence Bogorad.
+She graduated from National Taiwan University with a Bachelor of Science (B.S.) in botany in 1980 and earned her Ph.D. in cellular biology and developmental biology in 1986 from Harvard University, where she worked with Lawrence Bogorad.
 Following her Ph.D., she received endowment funds that enabled her to start her own lab at Harvard Medical School in 1987 with flexibility that enabled her to define her own research path.
 She was promoted to professor of genetics in 2005.
 Concurrently she has held positions in molecular biology at Massachusetts General Hospital.

 Research

 Sheen is known for her research using plants as model systems to study cell signaling.
 While a graduate student at Harvard University, she worked on the genetic system of maize with the goal of increasing crop yields.
 When starting her own lab, she established a model system using plant protoplasts, cells which can be maintained easily in laboratory containers.
 She then shifted her work to studying protoplasts in Arabidopsis, a plant commonly used as a model system, and Sheen has developed the use of green fluorescent protein in higher plant research.
 Sheen has used the plant protoplast model system to examine innate immunity, taking advantage of the plant system's ability to provide answers about innate immunity more rapidly than other systems in use.
 Sheen's research includes investigations into signaling pathways in plants, and has determined how plants sense sugars, and how stressors such as hydrogen peroxide are sensed by plants.